Dr Helena Wray

 Associate Professor, Director of Research

-Dr Helena Wray is Associate Professor in Migration Law.
-She has taught, researched and published extensively on migration law, particularly family migration and citizenship and, since 2011, has been editor of Journal of Immigration Asylum and Nationality Law.
-She has led or been involved in several research and consultancy projects and led teams that provided expert evidence in two test cases heard in the Supreme Court, Ali and Bibi v SSHD on pre-entry language testing for spouses, and the key case of MM v SSHD on the onerous financial conditions to be met by the sponsors of migrant spouses and partners.
+Dr Helena Wray is Associate Professor in Migration Law and Director of Research for the Law School.
+She has taught, researched and published extensively on migration law, particularly family migration and citizenship and is editor of Journal of Immigration Asylum and Nationality Law.
+She has led or been involved in several research and consultancy projects and led teams that provided expert evidence in two test cases heard in the Supreme Court, Ali and Bibi v SSHD on pre-entry language testing for spouses, and the key case of MM v SSHD on the financial conditions to be met by the sponsors of migrant spouses and partners.
 In 2015, she was the lead author of a major report, commissioned by the Children’s Commissioner for England from Middlesex University and Joint Council for the Welfare of Immigrants and launched in Parliament, on the impact of the financial requirements in the family migration rules on children.
-In 2013, she gave written and oral evidence in the House of Commons at the All Party Parliamentary Group on Migration’s Enquiry into Family Migration.
+She also gave written and oral evidence in the House of Commons at the All Party Parliamentary Group on Migration’s Enquiry into Family Migration.

-Helena teaches Immigration, Nationality and Asylum Law as a third year undergraduate option and International Migration and the Law to postgraduate students.
-Before coming to Exeter, Helena was an Associate Professor at Middlesex University.
-She has a PhD from the University of London and is a former solicitor, having worked for some years in a City of London law firm.
-She was a founder member and, for many years, Chair of Trustees of Barnet Law Service, a law centre in the London Borough of Barnet.
+Helena is a former solicitor who worked in a City of London law firm and as a Law Centre volunteer.
+She has a PhD from the University of London and was a founder member and, for many years, Chair of Trustees of Barnet Law Service, a law centre in the London Borough of Barnet.

 Helena has supervised a number of PhD students and welcomes applications in her areas of expertise.